Do you need to save money? How would you feel when you have money left in your bank account at the end of the month, instead of the other way around?

 4. Do a “buy nothing challenge” for a week, a month or even a year

-My husband and I are doing a buy nothing challenge for a whole year.
+I’m doing a buy nothing challenge this year.
 In the first month, I already noticed that my mindset was changing so much!
 Why do I need all this stuff?
 It only means more clutter in the house actually.

 A whole year might be a bit too ambitious.
 You can also do a “no spend month” or a “no spend week”.